ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-planning.md

 | `sa_ansible_password` | A complex password that is stored in the Ansible vault file that is used for the `sa-ansible` service account on the Veeam backup server. |
 | `immutability_period` | The required immutability period for the Linux Hardened repository.
 For example, `30` for 30 days. |
 | `max_concurrent_jobs` | Specifies the maximum allowed number of concurrent tasks for the backup repository.
 For example, Veeam recommends one task = one CPU core and 2 GB RAM per core.
 For more information, see [Task limitation for backup repositories](https://helpcenter.veeam.com/docs/backup/vsphere/limiting_tasks.html?ver=120){: external}. |
-{: caption="Table 2.
-Define parameters for Immutable backup planning" caption-side="bottom"}
+{: caption="Define parameters for Immutable backup planning" caption-side="bottom"}

 ## Isolated recovery environment planning
 {: #veeam-cr-sag-planning-ire}